dunkelrot/elxml/README.md

 0.1.3 - add callback to Workbook.save method
 0.1.4 - fixed issues #8, #9
 0.1.5 - add support for italics, text rotation and text wrapping
+0.1.6 - a 'Standard' style is created by default, access it via the getStyle function